 Section 4 – Health, Seniors and Caregivers

 Special provisions apply for disabled persons.
-A person is generally considered disabled if he/she has a serious and prolonged mental or physical impairment that has lasted, or is expected to last, for a continuous period of at least 12 months5 .
+A person is generally considered disabled if he/she has a serious and prolonged mental or physical impairment that has lasted, or is expected to last, for a continuous period of at least 12 months6.

-Details about the amounts applicable for 2018 are included in Table I2 of the Schedule – Individuals Taxation for your province.
+Details about the amounts applicable are included in your province’s Individuals Taxation tables.

 Transfer of Credit – Federal

-The disability tax credit and the supplement may be transferred to the spouse or another person in charge who is the dependent’s child, grandchild, mother, father, grandparent, sister, brother, aunt, uncle, niece or nephew or one of his/her spouse’s.
+The disability tax credit and the supplement may be transferred to the spouse or another person who has claim either the tax credit for an eligible dependent or Canada caregiver credit for the handicapped individual.
+In the latter case, the handicapped person must be the taxpayer’s child, grandchild, mother, father, grandparent, sister, brother, aunt, uncle, niece or nephew or one of his/her spouse’s.

-An individual who supports a child or a member of his/her or his/her spouse’s family7 who is 18 years of age and older and who suffers from a serious or prolonged mental or physical disability is entitled to a non-refundable tax credit for dependent disabled persons (see Schedule – Individuals Taxation for the province for the applicable amount in 2018).
-The taxpayer may also claim the credit for an eligible dependent8 but not the amount for caregivers in respect of the same individual.
+An individual who supports a child or a member of his/her or his/her spouse’s family8 who is 18 years of age and older and who suffers from a serious or prolonged mental or physical disability is entitled to a non-refundable tax credit for dependent disabled persons (the Individuals Taxation table for the province for the applicable amount).
+The taxpayer may also claim the credit for an eligible dependent9 but not the amount for caregivers in respect of the same individual.

 See Section II.

 When a taxpayer is entitled to claim the disability tax credit, he/she may not have to include in his/her income certain benefits received from his/her employer (see Section V).

 This document is up to date as of August 1, 2021 and reflects the status of legislation, including proposed amendments at this date.